-Halloween is a wonderful holiday to celebrate, full of costumes and horror movies and things that go bump in the night.
-Many people also associate this occasion with the sugary morsels their kids bring home after an enthusiastic night of trick-or-treating around the neighborhood, but those are rarely the healthy choices that any of us want hanging around in the pantry.
+Halloween is a wonderful holiday to celebrate, full of costumes and horror movies, and things that go bump in the night.
+Many people also associate this occasion with the sugary morsels their kids bring home after an enthusiastic night of trick-or-treating around the neighborhood.
+Still, those are rarely the healthy choices we want hanging around in the pantry.

-People might not be able to get away with hiding their kids’ treasure trove of snacks (or throwing them away entirely!), but at least everyone can make healthy choices when it comes to their own diets.
+People might not be able to hide their kids’ treasure trove of snacks or throw them away entirely, but at least everyone can make healthy choices regarding their diets.

-Whether you’re hosting a party or just spending the evening at home alone, watching a horror movie marathon in the dark, you can whip up some of these wonderfully creepy snacks to liven up your night.
-Not only are they spook-tastic, they’re delicious, nutritious, and ideal for an anti-inflammatory diet.
+Whether you’re hosting a party or just spending the evening at home alone watching a horror movie marathon in the dark, you can whip up some of these wonderfully creepy snacks to liven up your Halloween night.
+Not only are they spooky, but they are delicious, nutritious, and ideal for an anti-inflammatory diet.

-Legumes are a great big “no” when one is avoiding inflammatory foods, and since hummus is made from garbanzo beans (aka chickpeas), that delicious dip has to be taken off the menu, much to many people’s dismay.
+Legumes are a great big “no” when one is avoiding inflammatory foods, so since hummus is made from chickpeas (garbanzo beans), that delicious spooky snack dip has to be taken off the menu, much to many peoples’ dismay.

-Beet hummus is a surprisingly delicious alternative to that beany spread: beets have an earthy flavor similar to that of chickpeas, but don’t have any inflammatory components.
+Beet hummus is a surprisingly delicious alternative to that beany spread: beets have an earthy flavor similar to chickpeas but don’t have any inflammatory components.
 Rich in iron, folate, potassium, and vitamin B6, these root vegetables are as tasty as they are good for you.
-When you transform them into a hummus-style dip, the end result is a deep, purple-red concoction that couldn’t be more perfect for a Halloween buffet table.
+When you transform them into a hummus-style dip, the result is a deep, purple-red concoction that couldn’t be more perfect for a Halloween buffet table.

-- 2 cups roasted beets, peeled and diced (about 8 medium or 10 small beets)
+- 2 cups roasted beets, peeled and diced (about eight medium or ten small beets)